 About The Artist

-Gabby Holder, or Rora, is a visual and performing artist from Houston, Texas.
-A self-proclaimed “Jack of All Trades,” Holder practices music, photography, film, poetry, drawing, acting, and painting.
+Gabby Rora Holder, or Rora, is a visual and performing artist from Houston, Texas.
+A self-proclaimed “Jack of All Trades,” Holder practices multiple mediums including music, photography, filmmaking, collaging, and acting.

-Their passion for music landed them at Berklee College of Music from 2019 to 2021, where they majored in vocal performance and fostered their lifelong love for music.
-There they also learned how to produce music through the use of programs such as Logic, Reason, ProTools, and Ableton.
-Through the use of these programs, Gabby has produced and released covers under the pseudonym Rora.
+Their first love, music, landed them at Berklee College of Music from 2019 to 2021, where they majored in vocal performance and fostered their lifelong love for music.
+There, she learned how to write and produce music through the use of programs such as Logic, Reason, ProTools, and Ableton.
+With these programs, Gabby has produced and released covers under the pseudonym Rora, a shortened form of her middle name, Aurora.

 Self Portrait In Front of Flowering Tree 1, 2025

-Besides music, Holder’s passions lie with visual art, namely photography and film.
-Self-taught in digital photography, Gabby has been shooting with her Canon Rebel T3i for many years.
-They took their first photography class in their Junior year of high school, where they were trained in shooting and developing 35mm black and white photography.
+Besides music, Gabby practices visual arts like digital and film photography.
+They took their first photography class in their Junior year of high school, where they were trained in shooting and developing 35mm black-and-white film.

 They’ve become proficient in digital photo and video editing through programs such as Adobe Photoshop, Lightroom, and Premiere Pro.
-Currently, they shoot both digital and film photography, but focus primarily on film.
+Currently, they shoot both digitally and on film, but focus primarily on film.

-They are currently enrolled in the University of Houston’s Photography and Digital Media program, where they continue to enhance their skills as a photographer.
-They have expanded and refined their photographic practices to include medium format photography, toning, cyanotyping, and dodging and burning.
+They are currently enrolled in the University of Houston’s Photography and Digital Media program, where they continue to hone and refine their skills.
+They have expanded their photographic practices to include medium format photography, video performance, toning, cyanotyping, and collaging.

 Screengrab from "Do you Believe in Magick?" by Gabby Holder